FedericoValentino/SE2-ValentinoZarbo/GeneralRequirements/Goals.md

 R17: The plaftorm shall notify students who are subscribed in a tournament that the final rank for that tournament is available -> G6

+R18: The platform shall create a new repository with Github for every new battle in any tournament after the submission deadline expires -> G4

+R19: The platform shall send the battle repository link to students who joined that battle after the submission deadline expires -> G4

 -----------------------------------------------------------------------------------------------------------------

 ## ASSUMPTIONS